 What is Google Autocomplete?

-In other words, Google Autocomplete is dynamic.
+In other words, Google autocomplete predictions are dynamic.

 Unlike the following humorous video Google released over 10 years ago, Google Autocomplete is an algorithmic tool, not a monkey on a keyboard!